-This article highlights the most effective strategies to adopt when investing in the stock market.
-We start with the easiest, lowest effort, and lowest risk methods and end with high effort and higher risk strategies.
-We support each strategy with data, research and charts to highlight the effectiveness of each approach.
+We start with the easiest and lowest-risk methods and end with high-effort and higher-risk strategies.
+We support each strategy with data, research, and charts to highlight the effectiveness of each approach.

-Evidence suggests that the very best way to make money in the stock market is to invest long-term for at least 20 years.
-Statistics show that in any 20-year period 1930 the U.S. stock markets have made a profit.
-In the previous 20 years, the NASDAQ 100 made 265%, the DJIA made 144%, and the S&P500 made a 128% gain.
+Evidence suggests that the best way to make money in the stock market is to invest long-term for at least 20 years.
+Statistics show that in any 20-year period from 1930, the US stock markets have made a profit.
+In the previous 20 years, the NASDAQ 100 made 265%, the DJIA 144%, and the S&P500 made a 128% gain.

 The Easiest Way to Make Money in Stocks

-The fact is the easiest way to make money in stocks is to invest in a broad market passive index-tracking fund.
-Wall Street Journal research in 2019 suggests $4.27 trillion is invested in passive ETFs that track the market.
-Investing in a passive ETF is easy, you do not need to select stocks, your investment is diversified, and they have low management fees.
+The facts show the easiest way to make money in stocks is to invest in a broad market passive index-tracking fund.
+Passive investing has seen considerable growth.
+It now accounts for 45% of all assets for US stock-based funds, up from around 25% a decade ago.
+Investing in a passive ETF is easy; you do not need to select stocks, your investment is diversified, and they have low management fees.

 So, we can conclude that investing long-term in broad market index-tracking funds is the simplest and least risky way to make money in stocks.
-However, there are other strategies that could potentially earn you more money, but they may require higher levels of effort to maintain your investment portfolio or contain more risk.
-Here we highlight 6 ways to make money in stocks.
+However other strategies could earn you more money, but they may require higher levels of effort to maintain your investment portfolio or contain more risk.
+Here, we highlight six ways to make money in stocks.

-Since the invention of the index Tracking Fund by John Bogle of Vanguard, passive index funds have grown to be the single biggest investment vehicle in the U.S.A and Europe.
-Because the funds are passive not actively managed the management fees tend to be very low, which means more profit for the investor, rather than more profit for the fund manager.
+Since the invention of the index Tracking Fund by John Bogle of Vanguard, passive index funds have grown to be the single most significant investment vehicle in the USA and Europe.
+Because the funds are passive, not actively managed, the management fees tend to be very low, which means more profit for the investor rather than more profit for the fund manager.

-Investing in Index Tracking Funds (ITF/ETF) makes a lot of sense in the U.S.A because it has the best performing stock markets in the world.
-As you can see from the chart below the top-performing indices over the last 15 years are primarily the Nasdaq 100, S&P500 and the Down Jones Industrial Average (DJ30)
+Investing in Index Tracking Funds (ITF/ETF) makes a lot of sense in the USA because it has the best-performing stock markets in the world.
+As you can see from the chart below, the top-performing indices over the last 15 years are primarily the Nasdaq 100, S&P500, and the Dow Jones Industrial Average (DJ30)

-In the above chart, you can clearly see that the best performing index over the last 15 years was the Nasdaq 100 (NDX), with a total growth of 499%.
+The above chart shows that the best-performing index over the last 15 years was the Nasdaq 100 (NDX), with a total growth of 499%.
 Here is the full list of 15-year results.

 |NASDAQ 100 (NDX)||499.9%|